iblake/oci-log-metadata-injector/README.md

 | `OCID_KEY_FILTER`      | Filter only specific keys in JSON that hold OCIDs                           | `resourceId,lb_ocid`          |
 | `OCI_PROFILE`          | Profile name in local `~/.oci/config` (used for local testing)              | `DEFAULT`                     |
 | `LOG_LEVEL`            | Logging level                                                               | `DEBUG`, `INFO`, `ERROR`, ... |

----

-## Architecture

-LogFusion expects a JSON payload (single or array) and returns the same payload with a new field containing tag metadata for each OCID found.

-## How It Works

-1. **Input**: Receives a JSON payload containing one or more OCIDs.
-2. **OCID Extraction**: Recursively walks the JSON to find all OCIDs (optionally filtered by key).
-3. **Tag Query**: For each OCID, uses `oci.resource_search` to retrieve metadata.
-4. **Caching**: Stores results in a TTL-based in-memory cache.
-5. **Metadata Injection**: Adds tag metadata to the designated location in the payload.
-6. **Output**: Returns the updated JSON.

 ## Sample Input